Life is full of people who earn our admiration.

 I struck up a friendship with him when I was about twelve years old.
 We were sort of an odd pair; he was lonely, and had all the time in the world to shoot the breeze.
 I was wise beyond my tender years, seldom connecting with those of my own age.
 He could talk for hours about what life was like in the thirties, or what it was like to be in World War II.
 He could tell you all about China and Italy and Spain and France, because he’d been to all of those places.
 We used to hang out in his garage and just yap about nothing at all, for no reason whatsoever.

 Bob passed away in 2005.
 A memory that will stick with me for the rest of my life was how large and varied the crowd at his funeral was.
-There was everyone there from the mailman to the store clerk to the kid around the corner, now grown into a man – me.
-The kid who so loved the generous old fart that so willingly made time for him.
+There was everyone there from the mailman to the store clerk to the kid around the corner, now grown into an adult – me.
+The kid who so loved the generous old fart that so willingly offered his time and guidance.

 Bob never did anything even remotely epic.
 He worked in a paint store, and raised a few kids and lived a life that was quite ordinary.
 But what he will always be loved and admired for was his love for people.
 He always had time for anyone who wanted to chat… and that quality is so utterly absent in the modern man, driven, pell-mell creatures that we are.

-I wonder if Bob knew how profoundly he affected me, helping to shape me during those very formative years into the man I am now.
+I wonder if Bob knew how profoundly he affected me, helping to shape me during those very formative years into the person I am now.
 I hope he did.

 And I hope that when I am old, I will remember to pass on my hodgepodge ideas and thoughts to the generation that will succeed my own.